pastakhov/docker-parsoid/README.md

 - Parsoid

 ## How to deploy
 To start the [Parsoid](https://www.mediawiki.org/wiki/Parsoid) run the command below.
-Just pay attention to WikiMedia version and choose a compatible Parsoid version.
+Just pay attention to MediaWiki version and choose a compatible Parsoid version.

 ```
-# For WikiMedia 28, 29 and 30
+# For MediaWiki 28, 29 and 30
 docker run -it -p 8080:80 -e PARSOID_DOMAIN_localhost=http://localhost/w/api.php thenets/parsoid:0.8.0

-# For WikiMedia 31
+# For MediaWiki 31
 docker run -it -p 8080:80 -e PARSOID_DOMAIN_localhost=http://localhost/w/api.php thenets/parsoid:0.9.0
 ```